Updated: Dec 8, 2021

-The less time we spend, the less chance we have for our buttons to be pushed and our hackles to be raised.
+The less time we spend, the less chance we have for our buttons to be pushed and our hackles raised.

-So the next time someone pushes us to the point of wanting to scream “Get out of my face!” rather than feed into that energy let’s activate our own personal power and engage one of the three ways (if not all of them).
+So the next time someone pushes us to the point of wanting to scream, “Get out of my face!” rather than feed into that energy, let’s activate our personal power and engage one of the three ways (if not all of them).

-At the end of day it’s all about avoiding being stuck in the rut of tense and prickly and doing so in a way that is not only creative, but also constructive.
+At the end of the day, it’s all about avoiding being stuck in the rut of tense and prickly and doing so in a way that is not only creative but also constructive.